AndrewSpano/Systems-Programming/Project1/README.md

 - [include](include): Contains all the header files for the project.
 It is divided in two sub-directories:
     - [data_structures](include/data_structures): Contains the Header files for all the data structures used by the system.
     - [utils](include/utils): Contains header files for different utility functions.
-- [src](src): Contains the source code of the project.
-It contains two sub-directories, the main source file and a Bash Script used to generate a Dataset:
+- [core](core): Contains the core source code of the project.
+It contains two sub-directories and the main source file:
-    - [data_structures](src/data_structures): Contains implementations of the data structures defined in the correspnding header files.
+    - [data_structures](core/data_structures): Contains implementations of the data structures defined in the correspnding header files.
-    - [utils](src/utils): Contains implementations for all the utility functions.
+    - [utils](core/utils): Contains implementations for all the utility functions.
-    - [vaccineMonitor.cc](src/vaccineMonitor.cc): The main source file that combines all the existing code in the Vaccine Monitor system.
+    - [vaccineMonitor.cc](core/vaccineMonitor.cc): The main source file that combines all the existing code in the Vaccine Monitor system.
-    - [testFile.sh](src/testFile.sh): A Bash script used to create a Dataset that will be fed to the system.
+- [bash](bash): Contains the [bash script](bash/testFile.sh) used to create datasets, and a [tests directory](bash/tests) used to store the datasets created.
 <br> </br>